Polyhedral divisors and torus actions of complexity one over arbitrary fields: Non-split case via Galois descent

-\end{enumerate} If $V$ is affine then having a semi-linear $\mathfrak{S}_{E/\mathbf{k}}$-action on $V$ is equivalent to having a semi-linear $\mathfrak{S}_{E/\mathbf{k}}$-action on the algebra $E[V]$. \end{definition} Next, we recall a well known description of algebraic tori related to finite groups actions on lattices. \begin{rappel} The Galois group $\mathfrak{S}_{E/\mathbf{k}}$ acts naturally on the torus
+\end{enumerate} If $V$ is affine, then defining a semi-linear $\mathfrak{G}_{E/k}$-action on $V$ is equivalent to defining a semi-linear $\mathfrak{G}_{E/k}$-action on the algebra $E[V]$. \end{definition} Next, we recall a well-known description of algebraic tori related to finite groups actions on lattices. \begin{rappel} The Galois group $\mathfrak{G}_{E/k}$ acts naturally on the torus

-by the second factor.
-The corresponding action on $E[M]$ is determinated by a linear $\mathfrak{S}_{E/\mathbf{k}}$-action on $M$ (see e.g. [ELST, Proposition $2.5$], [Vo, Section $1$]) permuting the Laurent monomials.
+by action on the second factor.
+The corresponding action on $E[M]$ is determinated by a linear $\mathfrak{G}_{E/k}$-action on $M$ (see e.g. [ELST12, Proposition $2.5$], [Vos82, Section $1$]) permuting the Laurent monomials.

-Conversely, given a linear $\mathfrak{S}_{E/\mathbf{k}}$-action on $M$ we have a semi-linear action on $E[M]$ defined by
+Conversely, given a linear $\mathfrak{G}_{E/k}$-action on $M$ we have a semi-linear action on $E[M]$ defined by